kumahq/kuma-website/app/_src/production/secure-deployment/dp-membership.md

 ---
-title: Data plane proxy membership
+title: Configure data plane proxy membership
+content_type: how-to
 ---

 Data plane proxy membership constraints let us define a set of rules that are executed when a data plane proxy is joining a mesh.